Did you know that there will be a total solar eclipse in Maine in 2024?

 In fact, it will cross Maine on April 8, 2024.

-That is limited to the western portion of the United States.
+This is limited to the western portion of Maine, which will be in the path of totality.
+As in total darkness.

 However, Mainers might see a slight darkening of daylight that day.